CrunchyData/postgres-operator/docs/content/Installation/postgres-operator-installer/kubectl-install.md

 PostgreSQL Operator.
 If you run the job it will install the operator but you can change the deployment action by updating the `DEPLOY_ACTION` environment variable in the `deploy.yml` file.
-This variable can be set to `install`, `update`, and `uninstall`.
+This variable can be set to `install`, `update`, `uninstall`, `install-metrics`, and `uninstall-metrics`.
 Each time a job is run you will need to cleanup the job using the command below.

 ### pgo Client Binary